NickZettel/IT-Labs/README.md

 Install the Active Directory Domain Services (AD DS) role on Windows Server Core, promote the server to a domain controller, and perform basic user and group management using PowerShell.

 #### Lab 3
-Install and configure the Dynamic Host Configuration Protocol (DHCP) server role on Windows Server Core, create a DHCP scope, and test IP address assignment using a second VM.
+Configure Organizational Units (OUs), set a password policy, and manage file share permissions in Active Directory on Windows Server Core.